AlonBS/Ray_Tracer/README.md

 		transformed just like any other object.
 Also supports textures. cone <center_v3> <minCap_f> <maxCap_f> - Defines a cone centered around the center point, where maxCap and minCap define top and button caps of the cone.
 This means that its fairly easy to decide wheather its a single cone (where maxCap or minCap == 0) or double cone, or inifinite etc.).
-It is 			assumed that maxCap > minCap. plain <texture-pattern_e> - Creates a plain passing through the origin(0,0,0) and aligned as XZ plain (that is, with normal (0,1,0).
+		It isassumed that maxCap > minCap.
+	plain <texture-pattern_e> - Creates a plain passing through the origin(0,0,0) and aligned as XZ plain (that is, with normal (0,1,0).
 		Ofcourse this can be tranformed like anyother object to achieve various types.
 Notice that this plain is infinite. texture-pattern will define how a texture should be applied to this plain, if indeed this is a textured plain.
 Options are: